5 Steps to Becoming a CPA in California

 3. Gain The Necessary Experience

-In order to become licensed as a CPA, California requires applicants to complete prescribed work experience.
-You must complete 12 months of general accounting experience and 500 hours of attest experience.
-The general accounting experience must be as follows:
+In order to become licensed as a CPA in California, you must complete 12 months of general accounting experience and 500 hours of attest experience.
+The general accounting experience must:

 - Involve the use of consulting, tax, financial advisory, management advisory, compilation, attest or accounting skills